petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/exploring-indexed-fields.md

 ## Working with Nested Fields

-[Object definition fields](../../liferay-development/objects/creating-and-managing-objects/fields/adding-fields-to-objects.md), [web content structure fields](../../content-authoring-and-management/web-content/web-content-structures/configuring-structure-fields.md), and [document type fields](../../content-authoring-and-management/documents-and-media/uploading-and-managing/managing-metadata/defining-document-types.md) are indexed as nested fields.
+[Object definition fields](../../liferay-development/objects/creating-and-managing-objects/fields/adding-fields-to-objects.md), [web content structure fields](../../content-authoring-and-management/web-content/web-content-structures/configuring-structure-fields.md), [document type fields](../../content-authoring-and-management/documents-and-media/uploading-and-managing/managing-metadata/defining-document-types.md), and [form fields](../../process-automation/forms/creating-and-managing-forms/creating-forms.md) are indexed as nested fields.

 You can query these nested fields in search blueprints, use them to sort results on the search page, and create custom filters or facets for these fields.